The Best Places To Visit In Autumn

 After a night in Reykjavik transfer to East Greenland and stay for two or three nights (either staying in Tasiilaq or Kulusuk or combining both) amidst stunning scenery with spectacular views over fjords and mountains.
 Highlights include walks through unspoiled wilderness, the town of Tasiilaq with its colourful houses dotted over the hillside and a visit to the Tasiilaq Museum to find out more about this region’s rich heritage.

-Price: 4x nights available from £619pp based on two sharing on a B&B basis for two nights in Reykjavik and full board basis in Greenland for two nights, including excursions and transfers with departures offered during September 2020.
-There is the option to extend the trip to 5x nights to include one night in Tasiilaq, one of the smaller Inuit settlements which will also include two short helicopter flights to and from Kulusuk – this trip is priced from £1114 per person with inclusions as above.
+Price: 4 nights available from £619pp based on two sharing on a B&B basis for two nights in Reykjavik and full board basis in Greenland for two nights, including excursions and transfers with departures offered during September.
+There is the option to extend the trip to 5 nights to include one night in Tasiilaq, one of the smaller Inuit settlements which will also include two short helicopter flights to and from Kulusuk.
 Flights via Reykjavik to Greenland from £965 per person.

 You can book with confidence with our Flexibility Promise.
 This flexibility includes the ability to move travel dates, change to a different destination or even transferring a holiday to someone else.
 And, if Discover the World should be forced to cancel your holiday due to travel restriction, there will be the option to rearrange your dates or request a full refund.